 To work off a little of that food, download Museum Victoria’s new Spotswood Industrial Heritage walking tour.
 Stick in your headphones and go for a wander, taking in the places where stubbies were made for Carlton United Brewery and the plough that was turned into Ned Kelly’s breastplate was manufactured.
 There are 37 stops in all and the entire tour should take about two hours.
 You’ll also see the Spotswood Pumping Station.
 Now part of Scienceworks, you can take a guided tour (Monday to Friday at 11.30am; Saturday and Sunday at 11am and 1pm) that shows how the machines here turned ‘Smellbourne’ back into Melbourne.
 At other times, the station is open to explore.

 If shopping is more your style, head to Hudsons Road.
-Along this stretch you’ll find plenty of independent retailers, including hat shop Desert Oak Trading, kids’ clothing store A Young World, and Satelight Design, which is one of Melbourne’s leading suppliers of designer lighting.
+Along this stretch you’ll find plenty of independent retailers, including hat shop Desert Oak Trading, cake and flower store A Bunch of Cakes, and Satelight Design, which is one of Melbourne’s leading suppliers of designer lighting.
 There’s also Mabel and Woods, a women’s fashion store that prides itself on stocking unique designs at affordable prices.

 Ready to kick back with a beer?
 The Spottiswoode Hotel has a lovely heritage vibe — there are fireplaces inside and out for when the weather turns — and is one of the best spots in the area to relax over a drink with friends and enjoy delicious dishes from the grill.
 If you want to support local products, get down to Two Birds Brewing.
 Four days a week (Thursday to Sunday), the tasting room, known as the Nest, is open.
 Try the beers produced by Jayne Lewis and Danielle Allen, order some excellent food and admire the view of the tanks where the bevvies are made.
 You can even grab a growler and take home some golden ale or the hoppy beer with notes of corn, coriander and lime called Taco.